 Adult Education–certification optional: this program is developed to provide advanced opportunities for those persons seeking to work with adults in a variety of settings.

 These settings include but are not limited to community colleges’ vocational programs, adult basic skills programs, in-service coordination for business and industry, and military training.
 It is anticipated that students will come from a variety of backgrounds, most having a bachelor’s degree with some additional work and some having master’s degrees in other areas.
+No teaching certification required.

 Recommended prerequisite: PSYC 306.

 |Historical, Philosophical and Social Foundations of Education–choose two|

 |or EDUC 507||PHILOSOPHY AND ORGANIZATION OF THE AMERICAN SCHOOL|

 |Research and Applied Experience|